quixio/quix-streams/docs/publish.md

 ## Tags

-Quix Streams allows you to tag data for `TimeseriesData` and `EventData` packets.
+The library allows you to tag data for `TimeseriesData` and `EventData` packets.
 Using tags alongside parameters and events helps when indexing persisted data in the database.
 Tags allow you to filter and group data with fast queries.

 Tags work as a part of the primary key inside `TimeseriesData` and `EventData`, in combination with the default Timestamp key.
 If you add data values with the same Timestamps, but a different combination of Tags, the timestamp will be treated as a separate row.